mredul070/AI_Assistant_System_Design/README.md

 Model logs will be monitored in AWS cloudwatch and can be saved in S3 buckets for debugging.

 Finally for LLM/gpt-3 we can use AWS's in house service AWS LEX.

+**I didn't connect all the services based on description as it would the diagram very messy and hard to understand. just shown the important connection**
 ![using lex AWS architecture](/images/lex.png)
 But you need more accuracy and performance in house developed of GPT-3 based model in suggested which in deployed inside a Lambda Function.
 ![using lambda AWS architecture](/images/lambda.png)